Airline electronics ban: What you need to know

 Flying direct to the U.S. from major airports in the Middle East and North Africa just got a lot more complicated.

-The Trump administration has ordered nine airlines to stop passengers from bringing most electronic devices into the cabin for U.S.-bound flights.
+The Trump administration has ordered nine airlines to stop passengers from bringing most types of electronic devices into the cabin for U.S.-bound flights.
 Instead, they'll have to check them in.

 The sudden move, attributed to concerns about potential terrorist attacks, creates a new headache for airline staff and passengers.